xtensor-stack/xtensor/docs/source/numpy-differences.rst

 Strides
 -------

-Strided containers of xtensor and numpy having the same exact memory layout may have different strides when accessing them through the ``strides`` attribute.
+Strided containers of xtensor and NumPy having the same exact memory layout may have different strides when accessing them through the ``strides`` attribute.
 The reason is an optimization in xtensor, which is to set the strides to ``0`` in dimensions of length ``1``, which simplifies the implementation of broadcasting of universal functions.

 .. tip::